 This section and the links at the top of this section contain helpful information on gdb.

-In this assignment you will add system calls The following are your requirements for rseed and rinter
+In this problem you will add system calls The following are your requirements for rseed and rinter

 Your implementation of rinter shall use a